 Our estimate of the expected future cash flows used in testing for impairment is highly subjective and based on, among other things, our estimates regarding future market conditions, rental rates, occupancy levels, costs of tenant improvements, leasing commissions and other tenant concessions, assumptions regarding the residual value of our properties at the end of our anticipated holding period, discount rates and the length of our anticipated holding period.
 These assumptions could differ materially from actual results.
 If our strategy changes or if market conditions otherwise dictate a change in the holding period and an exit date, an impairment loss could be recognized and such loss could be material.
+We recorded no impairment related to consolidated properties during the years ended December 31, 2023 and 2022.
 During the year ended December 31, 2021, we determined that The Edge at Lafayette no longer fits our current investment objectives and strategy; therefore, we reduced our expected hold period.
 We further determined that this asset was impaired as the carrying value of the investment was not deemed recoverable.
 Therefore, we recognized an impairment charge totaling \$1,822, which represents the difference between the sale price less estimated costs to sell and the carrying value of the property.